-Q36(d).
+(Did not answer) Q36(d).
 Please provide any supporting documents under Mitigation Action #5.
-Max upload of five (5) PDFs only.:
+Max upload of five (5) PDFs only.: (Did not answer) Q36(e).

-Q36(e).
 Please provide any supporting documents under Mitigation Action #5.
-Max upload of five (5) PDFs only.:
+Max upload of five (5) PDFs only.: (Did not answer) Q37.

-Q37.
 Please indicate as to why you've been unable to advance activities related to Mitigation Action #5?
 Please select all that apply.

-Q39.
+Skipped due to logic Q38.
+What resources could assist you in advancing this action?
+Skipped due to logic Q39.
 Describe the progress your local/tribal government has made related to Adaptation Action #1.
 Please select all that apply.
 This should include identifying potential staff and financial resources/capacity.
 In some cases, staff/resources may already be supporting activities and projects that help support and advance adaptation/resilience, but not identified as such.
 Should sufficient internal capacity not exist, seek support from your county, other municipalities, and other potential partners and develop a plan for how your city will prioritize capacity for adaptation/resilience-building work.
 In the past several years we have advanced/completed work related to this priority action that is still relevant today.

-We actively advanced activities related to this priority action in this reporting year (CY2021).
+We actively advanced activities related to this priority action in this reporting year (CY 2022).
 Q40.
 Provide a brief description of the work you are advancing related to Adaptation Action #1.
 This is not meant to be an exhaustive list, but rather a list of the most impactful actions.

-• The City has hired dedicated staff to advance sustainability and resiliency initiatives including establishing a Sustainability Division including a Sustainability and Climate Resilience Group. • The City has sought increased resilience-related capacity through multiple efforts including implementation of mandatory training for all full-time staff on climate change impacts in 2015 and establishment of an interdepartmental Climate Ambassadors group which meets several times per year.
-New employee orientation includes a standard module on sustainability. • The City's Asset Management program for the water, wastewater and stormwater utilities has expanded staff capacity related to life-cycle asset management and resiliency through introduction of training and programs.
+The City has hired dedicated staff to advance sustainability and resiliency initiatives including establishing a Sustainability Division including a Sustainability and Climate Resilience Group.
+The

+City has sought increased resilience-related capacity through multiple efforts including implementation of mandatory training for all full-time staff on climate change impacts in 2015 and establishment of an interdepartmental Climate Ambassadors group which meets several times per year.
+New employee orientation includes a standard module on sustainability.
+The City's Asset Management program for the water, wastewater and stormwater utilities has expanded staff capacity related to life-cycle asset management and resiliency through introduction of training and programs.
+The City is actively working to catalog all assets within a central GIS layer.
+This initiative aims to enhance the knowledge and awareness of the entire staff regarding the City's infrastructure.
+City staff are offered annual tours of vital assets and various infrastructure across the City, providing them with a comprehensive understanding of operations that may fall outside of their direct involvement.
+This initiative aims to broaden their knowledge and foster a more holistic perspective of the City's operations.